 The Company currently expects that topline results will not include any secondary or exploratory endpoints.
 The important secondary and exploratory endpoint results are expected to follow shortly after the release of the topline results of TRILOGY 2, currently anticipated in late January 2020.
 According to the SAP, the primary endpoint must first be positive with statistical significance prior to analyzing the secondary and exploratory endpoints.
-These endpoints will then be analyzed in the following order: 1) Additional TG secondary endpoints, including TG reduction at Week 26, which is intended to show CaPre's persistence of effect, TG reduction in various subgroups to show consistency of effect (such as patients stratified with baseline qualifying TG levels of ≤750 mg/dL vs. >750 mg/dL), and a comparison of TG reduction in patients using and not using statins at baseline, 2) Non-HDL-C, 3) VLDL-C, 4) HDL-C, 5) LDL-C and HbA1c.
+These endpoints will then be analyzed in the following order: 1) Additional TG secondary endpoints, including TG reduction at Week 26, which is intended to show CaPre's persistence of effect, TG reduction in various subgroups to show consistency of effect (such as patients stratified with baseline qualifying TG levels of $\leq$ 750 mg/dL vs. >750 mg/dL), and a comparison of TG reduction in patients using and not using statins at baseline, 2) Non-HDL-C, 3) VLDL-C, 4) HDL-C, 5) LDL-C and HbA1c.
 Physician investigators determined if patients with high LDL-C and/or high HbA1c levels at screening should be put on standard therapy, and if so, they were stabilized prior to being randomized into TRILOGY.
-Results for both LDL-C and HbA1c will then require subgroup analyses, which are done by combining diabetic patients and separately patients with high LDL-C from both studies to reach adequate statistical power to detect a difference if one exists, and potentially any incremental benefit of CaPre above the standard of care.
-Acasti expects that the remaining secondary and exploratory endpoints along with various additional subgroup analyses should be completed before the end of March 2020.
-In addition to our preliminary topline data, we will seek to present the full data set, which will include results for our key secondary and exploratory endpoints of interest such as LDL-C, VLDL, HDL-C and HbA1c at several scientific meetings in 2020.
-The Company will communicate more information in the months ahead on how and when all of the TRILOGY results will be reported once the SAP is finaliz
+Results for both LDL-C and HbA1c will then require subgroup analyses, which are done by combining diabetic patients and separately patients with high LDL-C at deequate statistical power to detect a difference if one exists, and potentially any incremental benefit of CaPre above the standard of care.
+Acasti expects that the remaining secondary and exploratory endpoints to our preliminary topline data, we will seek to present the full data set, which will include results for our key secondary and exploratory endpoints of interest such as LDL-C, VLDL, HDL-C and HbA1c at several scientific meetings in 2020.
+The Company will communicate more information in the months ahead on how and when all of the TRILOGY results will be reported once the SAP is finalized.

 Given the positive results we saw from our Phase 2 trials in a total of 675 patients, we eagerly await the completion of the results from our two TRILOGY clinical studies.
-These trials showed not only a significant reduction of triglycerides, but also indicated that CaPre may have a positive effect on other major lipid markers such as VLDL, LDL-C, and HDL-C, as well as HbA1c in patients with diabetes.
+These trials showed not only a significant reduction of triglycerides, but also indicated that CaPre at a dose of 4g/day may have a positive effect on other major lipid markers such as VLDL, LDL-C, and HDL-C, as well as HbA1c in patients with diabetes.
 As previously disclosed, the Corporation believes the Phase 3 trial is well designed due to the fact the patients enrolled have higher baseline triglyceride levels (above 500 mg/dl) versus our Phase 2 studies, where most had baseline triglycerides significantly below 500 mg/dl.
 Additionally, the patients randomized to CaPre in TRILOGY all receive 4 grams per day and will remain on drug for 6 months, while the Phase 2 studies included patients receiving a range of doses from 1 gram, 2 grams and 4 grams per day for only 8 to 12 weeks, which is important given the favorable dose response seen in the Phase 2 studies.
-Assuming the TRILOGY trials replicate the Phase 2 data, Acasti believes CaPre has the potential to provide an attractive alternative to current therapies, and thus improve the lives of the millions of patients with cardiometabolic disease.
+Furthermore, based on the information obtained at screening and randomization, it is expected that there will be more patients in the TRILOGY studies on statins, as compared to our Phase 2 data, Acasti believes CaPre has the potential to provide an attractive alternative to current therapies, and thus improve the lives of the millions of patients with cardiometabolic disease.